codyhouse/codyhouse-framework/README.md

 ## Global Editors

 The Global Editors are web design tools that allow you to set the style of typography elements, color themes, spacing rules, buttons, and forms directly in the browser.
-They generate SCSS code that is compatible with the Framework.
+They generate SCSS code that is compatible with CodyFrame.

 Explore the Editors: